campudus/tableaux/README.md

 TODO add documentation for authentication and permission handling.
 Currently the docs are filed in confluence and hackmd.io.

+## Feature Flags

+Feature flags are used to enable or disable certain features.
+They have to be configured in the configuration file.Feature flags are:

+- `isRowPermissionCheckEnabled`: Enable or disable row permission checks (default: false)
+- `isPublicFileServerEnabled`: Enable or disable the public file server.
+If enabled, files are accessible without authentication (default: false)

 ## Highlevel Features

-* Content Creation System
+- Content Creation System
-* Content Translation System
+- Content Translation System
-* Digital Asset Management
+- Digital Asset Management
-* Editing Publishing Workflow
+- Editing Publishing Workflow
-* Workspaces & Custom Projections
+- Workspaces & Custom Projections

 ## License